|The perfect place for an overnight stay.|

 Usually we stay at Premier Inn, but, on this occasion, we decided on somewhere different.
 We had walked by the Wellington a few weeks before and thought that it might be an interesting place to stay.
 Situated just across the River Thames, from where we were to pick up our Ghost Bus, on Northumberland Avenue, it was also close to all the transport links we might need.
 The Wellington was perfect.

 Our check-in was at 15:00, which was the exact time we arrived.
-The lady reception was friendly and efficient and within minutes we were booked in.
+The lady at reception was friendly and efficient and within minutes we were booked in.
 With swipe key in hand we made our way to the top floor, where our family room was situated.

 The room was quite spacious and had 'London Eye' wallpaper across one wall.
 All of the rooms have this sort of design, apparently.
-With an ensuite bathroom, desk, television, fridge, kettle, heating, free wi-fi and more, our room was perfect.
+With an en-suite bathroom, desk, television, well-stocked fridge, kettle, heating, free wi-fi and more, our room was perfect.
 There are also other room sizes available, depending on your needs.

 |Our Family Room.|